ghostFaceKillah/behavioral-cloning-self-driving-car/writeup.md

 ####3.
 Submssion code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model arcthiecture has been employed

 My model follows an architecture that is essentially a slightly simplified version of architecture presented in NVIDIA's
 [End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

-It is a standard architecture, mimicked and modified in other papers concerning self-driving cars, such as Comma.ai [Learning a Driving Simulator](https://arxiv.org/abs/1608.01230), for which code can be seen on [company's GitHub account](https://github.com/commaai/research).

 The final used architecture can be seen on the below picture:
 ![architecture](imgs/model.png)